garungunan/Akustik/README.md

 # Akustik
-Design speaker cabinets and other acoustical analysis
+Design speaker cabinets and analysis of other acoustical objects.